asif7adil/scSPARKL/README.md

 <center> :warning: </center>

-# THE REPOSITORY ISN'T BEING ACTIVELY MAINTAINED.
+<center> THE REPOSITORY ISN'T BEING ACTIVELY MAINTAINED.
 A NEW VERSION IS UNDER DEVELOPMENT AND WILL BE RELEASED ASAP.
-THANK YOU!
+THANK YOU! </center>

 # scSPARKL
 ### An Apache Spark based computational framework for the downstream analysis of scRNA-seq data.